Intel dossier

 Why: The best experiential retail performs as an embedded component of a larger mixed-use or destination district, not as a standalone acquisition.
 The Domain (Austin), Pearl District (San Antonio), South End (Charlotte), and comparable Sun Belt mixed-use corridors generate premium retail rents because foot traffic is multi-use and dwell time is structurally longer than in commodity retail.

 Investment implication: Experiential retail is most accessible as an embedded position in a mixed-use development or as an in-line retail component of a grocery-anchored or neighborhood center that has incorporated food hall or F&B density.
-The food hall economics from the CBRE source are specific: 10,000–15,000 SF at approximately $400/SF buildout cost, with percentage-rent lease structures that align operator and landlord incentives.
-The NOI case is structural — dwell time drives leasing velocity on adjacent tenancies — but requires operational intensity to execute.
+The food hall economics from the CBRE source are specific on format cost: 10,000–15,000 SF at approximately $400/SF buildout cost, with percentage-rent lease structures that align operator and landlord incentives.
+The adjacent-NOI case is plausible but unquantified in the current source layer — dwell time may support leasing velocity on adjacent tenancies, but the lift requires operational proof.

 Caution: A food hall is an enhancement layer, not a property type allocation bucket.
 It deserves capital only where the trade area, foot traffic, operator, lease structure, and adjacent merchandising support it.
 Otherwise it is expensive tenant improvement work with restaurant-cycle risk.